artsy/artsy.github.io/_posts/2019-04-06-omakase-relay.markdown

 You write a set of Relay components, you always start with a [`QueryRenderer`][query] then use a tree of either [`FragmentContainer`][frag], [`RefetchContainer`][re] or [`PaginationController`][pag]s.
-You mostly use `FragmentContainer`s so I'll focus on that here.
+You mostly use `FragmentContainer`s, so I'll focus on that here.

 A `FragmentContainer` is based on a [GraphQL fragment][gql-frag].
-If you've never used a fragment, they are an abstraction that lets you declare shared fields on a specific GraphQL type to reduce duplication up your queries.
+If you've never used a fragment, they are an abstraction that lets you declare shared field-selections on a specific GraphQL type to reduce duplication in your queries.
 For example:

 ```